OrderProtection/.github/pull_request_template.md

 - Reason 1
 - Reason 2

-- [ ] John Clark was alerted to these changes and sent a link to this PR
+- [ ] Alerted concerned parties to these changes and sent a link to this PR

 **Potential Issues With this Change**